The Fascinating Overview

-Yanks Behind the Lines: How the Commission for Relief in Belgium Saved Millions from Starvation during World War I. — to be published October 20, 2020 — summarizes the full story of the Commission for Relief in Belgium thematically with chapters dedicated to all the critical issues.
+Yanks Behind the Lines: How the Commission for Relief in Belgium Saved Millions from Starvation during World War I. — to be published by international book publisher Rowman & Littlefield October 22, 2020 — summarizes the full story of the Commission for Relief in Belgium thematically with chapters dedicated to all the critical issues.
 Individual personal stories are interwoven into the big picture to create a compelling read about this little-known but hugely important humanitarian program that changed the way the world saw America and how Americans saw themselves on the world stage.
 Those who are followed include Herbert Hoover, numerous CRB delegates, Brand Whitlock (minister of the US Legation in Brussels), Emile Francqui (head of the Comite National), and Erica and Edouard Bunge, a 22-year-old Belgian woman and her father.

 Three Ways to Read the Story